polywrap/specification/standard/01.0 General Standard/WRAP Standard.md

 ### Invoking Wrappers

 Integrating wrappers into applications can be done by using any WRAP client.
-Invocations are made to wrappers by providing the URI, module, and method to be executed.
+Invocations are made to wrappers by providing the wrapper module's URI, and method to be executed.

 Related Standards: [Invocation](TODO)